-Now according to that ad above and the fine print; for a one-time charge of $99 and roughly $36.99 per month, I will have a security kit consists of a hub, a PIR sensor, keyfob and carbon monoxide alarm; also ADT monitoring my home 24/7.
+Now according to this ad and the foot note, for just a one-time charge of $99 and roughly $36.99 per month, I will have a complete 4-piece security system consists of a hub, a PIR motion sensor, keyfob and carbon monoxide alarm in the house; also ADT monitoring my home 24/7.
 Honestly, that almost got me until I did some more engineering-level basic algebra.

 As homeowners, most of the time we have a budget in mind (unless you are the Malcolm family then what is budget anyway) and it does not matter how they spin it –paying a little over $500/year for a subpar system like this is a waste of money to say the least.
 Realistically, the $850 value package probably costs less than $35 to manufacture.
 The $99 installation fee alone that you pay upfront could already buy you a much more decent DIY smart wifi home security kit without spending a penny more.

 Another option I looked at was the Simplisafe smart home security system.
 However, they want anywhere from $230 (5 pieces) to $500 (15 pieces) upfront for an over-priced package.
 On top of that there is a monthly monitoring service for $14.99/mo as the time of this writing.